apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Berkshire Hathaway’s Jain Sells Over Half of Class A Shares**
+**New York City police commissioner resigns amid corruption probe**

-You can read more about it [here](https://finance.yahoo.com/news/berkshire-hathaway-jain-sells-over-143854442.html).
+You can read more about it [here](https://www.bbc.com/news/articles/c05j5ezy6nro).

 ## Requirements
 - Python 3.8